rbott/sml-reader/README.md

 - provide information through an HTTP API
   - dump the latest OBIS datapoints in JSON format
   - provide Prometheus scraping endpoint for the latest OBIS datapoints
-- publish OBIS datapoints via MQTT [not implemented yet]
+- publish OBIS datapoints via MQTT

 ### Table of Contents <!-- omit in toc -->